Five Green Destinations: Unique Places Which Embraced Energy Evolutions

 The 9/11 Memorial site, on the other hand, also is a beautifully rendered tribute place of artistic significance, designed in a way to truly mark hallowed ground.
 And like all environmentally sensitive sites, the memorial’s infrastructure aims for sustainable operations.

 Several years ago, EnergyTech covered a lighting upgrade at the site, where the New York Power Authority funded a project to install 3,000 LED lights to improve both visual aspects and energy efficiency.
+In late September, NYPA announced it had completed the LED lighting upgrade at the memorial.

 Here is our story about that project, written at the time of the 20th anniversary: